Feature flag management

 What Teams Need for Monetization Control

-Once pricing moves beyond simple plans in usage-based billing, access control needs to reflect the real customer state.
+Once pricing moves beyond flat-fee subscriptions and static seats, access control needs to reflect the real customer state.
 You need rules that respond to billing changes, usage, and contract terms without spreading logic throughout the codebase.

 At a minimum, effective monetization control requires: